 In addition, keeping a chart of daily mood symptoms, treatments, sleep patterns, and life events may help people with bipolar disorder and their families to better understand the illness.
 This chart also can help the doctor track and treat the illness most effectively.

-A detailed booklet that describes symptoms, causes, and treatments, with information on getting help and coping.
+A detailed booklet that describes symptoms, causes, and treatments, with information on getting

 ©2001 National Institute of Mental Health.